 Bitter Orange Marmalade is a sophisticated jam made with a shot of whiskey, Irish style!
+It pairs perfectly with thick slices of toast, biscuits, and English muffins.

 When my sister and I meet for dinner we usually eat somewhere halfway between our houses so neither of us gets stuck with a long drive home.
 We also split the second glass of wine.
 Being scrupulously equal is one of the sisterly survival tactics we learned long ago, and helps make up for the years when I found all the Easter eggs.
 It’s nice, too, that to this day, we both look exactly the same age ;) One of our regular spots is an old school French bistro/bakery.
 It’s been in the valley for decades, one of those places where the tables aren’t crammed in like sardines, the windows are huge and look out over the sidewalk, and you can always get a good glass of wine, a decent quiche Lorraine or salad Nicoise.
 It’s also almost always empty, which is why we like it, but also why, I guess, on this occasion we found it replaced by a sushi bar/bakery with a flashy black melamine interior.
 It’s so sad to see these old European restaurants dropping like flies.
 But that’s off my point.